cincanproject/tools/pywhois/README.md

 # Pywhois

-## Retrieve information of IP addresses
+Retrieve information of IP addresses using Python 'whois' module.

+In the  [CinCan project](https://cincan.io) project we have dockerized many analysis tools, one of them being Python 'whois'.

 ## Input